 How Many Credits Do Online MBA Programs Require?

 Online master’s of business administration (MBA) programs are as varied as the students who participate in them.
-Overall, standard online MBA programs typically start at 36 credits, but they can quickly reach up to over 70 credits, creating a range of programs with many variables that students should consider.

-Quarterly or semester systems affect the total credit hours of a curriculum, as well as whether a program allows students to waive required courses because of their work experience or previous education.
+Standard online MBA programs typically start at 36 credits, but they can quickly reach over 70 credits, creating many programs with many variables that students should consider.
+Quarterly or semester systems affect the total credit hours of a curriculum and whether a program allows students to waive required courses because of their work experience or previous education.

-Students who go on to pursue opportunities for dual degrees, specializations, or concentrations will see further fluctuation in the total credits necessary for graduation.
-To estimate the total number of credits one needs to complete an online MBA program, prospective MBA candidates must first have a broad understanding of the many options available to them.
+To estimate the total number of credits one needs to complete an online MBA program, prospective MBA candidates must first understand their many options.

 Quarters vs. Semesters